Yoii-Inc/freee-gen-csv/pkg/freeeclient/docs/PartnerResponsePartner.md

 `func (o *PartnerResponsePartner) UnsetPayerWalletableId()`

 UnsetPayerWalletableId ensures that no value is present for PayerWalletableId, not even an explicit nil
-### GetPaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesAdditionalMonths() int32`

-GetPaymentTermAttributesAdditionalMonths returns the PaymentTermAttributesAdditionalMonths field if non-nil, zero value otherwise.

-### GetPaymentTermAttributesAdditionalMonthsOk

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesAdditionalMonthsOk() (*int32, bool)`

-GetPaymentTermAttributesAdditionalMonthsOk returns a tuple with the PaymentTermAttributesAdditionalMonths field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesAdditionalMonths(v int32)`

-SetPaymentTermAttributesAdditionalMonths sets PaymentTermAttributesAdditionalMonths field to given value.

-### HasPaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) HasPaymentTermAttributesAdditionalMonths() bool`

-HasPaymentTermAttributesAdditionalMonths returns a boolean if a field has been set.

-### SetPaymentTermAttributesAdditionalMonthsNil

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesAdditionalMonthsNil(b bool)`

- SetPaymentTermAttributesAdditionalMonthsNil sets the value for PaymentTermAttributesAdditionalMonths to be an explicit nil

-### UnsetPaymentTermAttributesAdditionalMonths
-`func (o *PartnerResponsePartner) UnsetPaymentTermAttributesAdditionalMonths()`

-UnsetPaymentTermAttributesAdditionalMonths ensures that no value is present for PaymentTermAttributesAdditionalMonths, not even an explicit nil
-### GetPaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesCutoffDay() int32`

-GetPaymentTermAttributesCutoffDay returns the PaymentTermAttributesCutoffDay field if non-nil, zero value otherwise.

-### GetPaymentTermAttributesCutoffDayOk

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesCutoffDayOk() (*int32, bool)`

-GetPaymentTermAttributesCutoffDayOk returns a tuple with the PaymentTermAttributesCutoffDay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesCutoffDay(v int32)`

-SetPaymentTermAttributesCutoffDay sets PaymentTermAttributesCutoffDay field to given value.

-### HasPaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) HasPaymentTermAttributesCutoffDay() bool`

-HasPaymentTermAttributesCutoffDay returns a boolean if a field has been set.

-### SetPaymentTermAttributesCutoffDayNil

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesCutoffDayNil(b bool)`

- SetPaymentTermAttributesCutoffDayNil sets the value for PaymentTermAttributesCutoffDay to be an explicit nil

-### UnsetPaymentTermAttributesCutoffDay
-`func (o *PartnerResponsePartner) UnsetPaymentTermAttributesCutoffDay()`

-UnsetPaymentTermAttributesCutoffDay ensures that no value is present for PaymentTermAttributesCutoffDay, not even an explicit nil
-### GetPaymentTermAttributesFixedDay
+### GetPaymentTermAttributes

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesFixedDay() int32`
+`func (o *PartnerResponsePartner) GetPaymentTermAttributes() PartnerResponsePartnerPaymentTermAttributes`

-GetPaymentTermAttributesFixedDay returns the PaymentTermAttributesFixedDay field if non-nil, zero value otherwise.
+GetPaymentTermAttributes returns the PaymentTermAttributes field if non-nil, zero value otherwise.

-### GetPaymentTermAttributesFixedDayOk
+### GetPaymentTermAttributesOk

-`func (o *PartnerResponsePartner) GetPaymentTermAttributesFixedDayOk() (*int32, bool)`
+`func (o *PartnerResponsePartner) GetPaymentTermAttributesOk() (*PartnerResponsePartnerPaymentTermAttributes, bool)`

-GetPaymentTermAttributesFixedDayOk returns a tuple with the PaymentTermAttributesFixedDay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPaymentTermAttributesOk returns a tuple with the PaymentTermAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPaymentTermAttributesFixedDay
+### SetPaymentTermAttributes

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesFixedDay(v int32)`
+`func (o *PartnerResponsePartner) SetPaymentTermAttributes(v PartnerResponsePartnerPaymentTermAttributes)`

-SetPaymentTermAttributesFixedDay sets PaymentTermAttributesFixedDay field to given value.
+SetPaymentTermAttributes sets PaymentTermAttributes field to given value.

-### HasPaymentTermAttributesFixedDay
+### HasPaymentTermAttributes

-`func (o *PartnerResponsePartner) HasPaymentTermAttributesFixedDay() bool`
+`func (o *PartnerResponsePartner) HasPaymentTermAttributes() bool`

-HasPaymentTermAttributesFixedDay returns a boolean if a field has been set.
+HasPaymentTermAttributes returns a boolean if a field has been set.

-### SetPaymentTermAttributesFixedDayNil

-`func (o *PartnerResponsePartner) SetPaymentTermAttributesFixedDayNil(b bool)`

- SetPaymentTermAttributesFixedDayNil sets the value for PaymentTermAttributesFixedDay to be an explicit nil

-### UnsetPaymentTermAttributesFixedDay
-`func (o *PartnerResponsePartner) UnsetPaymentTermAttributesFixedDay()`

-UnsetPaymentTermAttributesFixedDay ensures that no value is present for PaymentTermAttributesFixedDay, not even an explicit nil
 ### GetPhone

 `func (o *PartnerResponsePartner) GetPhone() string`